vesterheim/vesterheim.github.io/folk-art-school/classes/woodworking/2016-11-04-ale-vessel-handles-lusk.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
-### This class is currently full.
-However, we often receive cancelations.
-Please call 563-382-9681 to be placed on a wait list.

 Double-handled ale bowls (ø​lk​jenge) were carved primarily with horse or dragon heads as handles.
 In this class, we will focus on a lesser-known form of ale bowl from the Sogn region of Norway.
 A bowl from the Vesterheim collection (pictured) will be our model.
 Using hand tools, we will shape the bowl inside and out, and carve the serpent-shaped handles.
 Students will be able to paint and finish their completed ale bowls with a food-safe finish.